EricZinda/Perplexity/docs/pxHowTo/pxHowTo30InStylePredications.md

 It should be noted that, even though we can avoid the checks for many sets, in theory we still have to yield all the possible combinations.
 In the next topic we'll walk through how to avoid this for many cases as well.

 The logic for checking if variables have combinatorial values, doing the optimization above, and yielding the right values can be long and repetative.
-So, the library has a function that performs the right logic and only requires the caller to implement the `check()` function, like this:
+So, like for the single `x` case from the [previous topic](), Perplexity has a function that performs the right logic and only requires the caller to implement the `check()` function, like this:

 ~~~
 @Predication(vocabulary, names=["_in_p_loc"])